Lord Robert Baden Powell

 The Scout Promise

-On my honour I promise that I wil
+On my honour I promise that I will do my best

 To do my duty to God and the King (or to God and my Country);